skegel13/vue-password/README.md

 ## Usage

 Use the props in your HTML and apply a v-model attribute for the password and any additional props for the desired configuration.
-The password input uses the $attrs and $listeners attributes, so form validation props such as required, minlength, and maxlength will function on the input element.
+The password input uses the $attrs attributes, so form validation props such as required, minlength, and maxlength will function on the input element.
 The following example shows how vue-password could be used in a registration form using the [Bulma CSS Framework](http://bulma.io/).

 ### Javascript